sheltermanager/asm3/src/static/pages/manual/_sources/people.rst.txt

 you like to cover different areas of medical care.
 The voucher tab allows you to log vouchers given to owners here.

+Some shelters will give out vouchers to have juvenile animals neutered/spayed or microchipped by the new owner after the animal has been adopted.

 Links
 ^^^^^